nxadm/rakudo-pkg/README.md

 user's computers, servers and --very importantly-- containers.
 Therefor, only Rakudo and the Zef package manager are provided.
 This is one of the differences with [Rakudo Star for Linux](https://github.com/rakudo/star), a distribution for end-users worth exploring.
-This quarterly distribution uses the development tool [rakudobrew](https://github.com/tadzik/rakudobrew) to locally compile the Rakudo compiler and a collection of third party modules.
+The quarterly distribution uses the development tool [rakudobrew](https://github.com/tadzik/rakudobrew) to locally compile the Rakudo compiler and a collection of third party modules.